deeptir18/cornflakes-scripts/README.md

 | cornflakes-scripts | `/mydata/$USER/cornflakes-scripts` |
 | cornflakes-cloudlab-profile | `/local/repository` |

 1. Machine settings.
-On each machine, log in and run the following:
+On each machine, log in and run the following (**rerun if you ever power cycle the machine**):
 ```
 ## installs hugetlbfs, required for zero-copy
 sudo /local/repository/install-hugepages.sh 7500